brimdata/zed/docs/lake/design.md

 is not relied on for causal relationships since clock skew can violate such an assumption).

-Data objects are referred to by zero or more commits, where the commits are maintained in a commit journal described below.
+Data objects are referred to by zero or more commit objects, where the = commits are maintained referenced by the branches journal described below.

 > While a Zed lake is defined in terms of a cloud object store, it may also
 > be realized on top of a file system, which provides a convenient means for